Elaborative Interrogation: A Teacher's GuideElaborative Interrogation: A Teacher's Guide - educational concept illustration

 The following sequence takes a teacher from first introduction of elaborative interrogation to embedding it as a routine classroom practice.
 It is designed to be implemented over three to five weeks.

 Week 1: Teacher-modelled elaboration.
 The teacher poses an elaborative interrogation question and thinks aloud through the process of generating an explanation.
-Pupils observe the model: "I know that the lungs have alveoli.
+Learners observe the model: "I know that the lungs have alveoli.
 The question is why they have millions of alveoli rather than one large air sac.
 Let me think about what having millions of small sacs does that one large sac would not.
 Many small sacs have a much larger surface area in total..."
-The teacher completes the elaboration and invites pupils to notice the steps taken.
+The teacher completes the elaboration and invites learners to notice the steps taken.

 Week 3: Paired elaboration with peer checking.
-Pupils attempt elaboration in pairs.
+Learners attempt elaboration in pairs.
 Partner A elaborates while Partner B checks against notes, then they swap.
 The teacher circulates to listen to elaborations and address errors.
 This phase builds fluency and catches misconceptions before they are consolidated.

 Week 4: Independent written elaboration.
-Pupils complete elaborative interrogation questions independently in writing, then review against a teacher-provided model answer.
+Learners complete elaborative interrogation questions independently in writing, then review against a teacher-provided model answer.
 The written format allows the teacher to collect and check responses.
 Common errors are fed back to the class as a whole.

 Week 5 onwards: Embedded into lesson routines.
 The teacher incorporates one to three elaborative interrogation questions into starter activities or at the end of new content sections.
 These can be paired with retrieval practice: first recall the fact (retrieval), then explain why it is true (elaboration).
-Over time, pupils begin using the questioning habit independently during revision.
+Over time, learners begin using the questioning habit independently during revision.

 Formative assessment integration.
 Elaborative interrogation responses are a rich source of formative assessment data.
 A student who can recall that the Treaty of Versailles imposed reparations but cannot explain why this angered Germany has surface-level knowledge only.
 A student who connects the reparations to existing economic hardship, the stab-in-the-back myth, and the link to Nazi support has substantive understanding.
 The elaboration makes this distinction visible in a way that simple recall questions do not.